How a Bankruptcy Attorney Can Stop Foreclosure Sale in Los Angeles

-The bankruptcy automatic stay will stop a pending foreclosure sale on your house (so long as you haven’t had a prior bankruptcy case dismissed within the past 12 months).
+The bankruptcy automatic stay stops a pending foreclosure sale on your house (so long as you haven’t had a prior bankruptcy case dismissed within the past 12 months).
+It also stops any collection action on any debt.
 The automatic stay remains in effect until your case is completed or dismissed.

 This is a very powerful tool.
-You definitely don’t want to wait until the last minute to avail yourself of this remedy, as I have written about before.
-Doing so greatly diminishes your chances of surviving the bankruptcy with a successful resolution.
+You definitely don’t want to wait until the last minute to avail yourself of a bankruptcy remedy.
+Delays greatly diminish your chances of a California bankruptcy being able to resolve your problems.

 Thus, if you are behind $20,000 in mortgage payments (including penalties and other costs), you can catch up on that over 60 months with a payment of under $400 per month.
 And, in a Chapter 13, the mortgage creditor MUST accept that.
 (Chapter 11 is trickier and creditors get to vote for or against your plan).